AozGarv/HQM-strategy-project/README.md

 ### if you have any suggestions please do let me konw

-### this project was made for pratice so there might pe some bugs
+### this project was made for pratice so there might be some bugs

 # thank you